-One of the most important U.S. regulatory issues right now is the amount of control that the executive branch is able to exercise over regulatory agencies responsible for protecting different aspects of public health, from air quality to workplace safety.
-The White House has long used its Office of Management and Budget (OMB) to shape the work of federal agencies, but the Bush Administration is taking steps to achieve an unprecedented level of control over the activities of the FDA, EPA, and other agencies.
-In the process, it is taking over some of the authority that has traditionally belonged to Congress and creating new processes that could delay new regulation and make it harder for agencies to perform some ongoing functions.
+The White House has long used its Office of Management and Budget (OMB) to shape the work of federal agencies, but the Bush Administration took steps to achieve an unprecedented level of control over the activities of the FDA, EPA, and other agencies.
+It claimed for itself some of the authority that has traditionally belonged to Congress, and created new processes that would delay new regulation and make it harder for agencies to perform some ongoing functions.

-OMB’s most recent step toward increasing its control over regulatory activities came in the form of Executive Order 13422, issued by President Bush on January 18, 2007, to amend Executive Order 12866.
-After public health advocates sounded an alarm over these amendments and the New York Times published a story on the topic, two subcommittees in the House of Representatives held hearings on the matter.
+Public health advocates were particularly concerned about Executive Order 13422, issued by President Bush on January 18, 2007, to amend Executive Order 12866.
+After several groups sounded an alarm over these amendments and the New York Times published a story on the topic, two subcommittees in the House of Representatives held hearings on the matter.
+With Executive Order 13497 on February 4, 2009, President Obama revoked President Bush’s executive order and relinquished this additional executive-branch control over regulatory agencies.

 The Pump Handle blog posts on executive-branch control of regulation